Qualifications To Be Speaker Of The House

 Adhere to the House's ethics rules, disclose any potential conflicts of interest, and seek guidance from the Ethics Committee when needed.
 Maintaining a reputation for integrity and honesty is essential for building trust and confidence among your colleagues and the public.

-7. Seek Mentorship: Find experienced mentors who can provide guidance and support as you navigate the challenges of a political career.
-Look for individuals who have held leadership positions in the House or in your party.
+7. Seek Mentorship: Find experienced mentors who can provide guidance and support as you manage the challenges of a political career.
+Look for individuals who have held leadership positions in the House or in your party That alone is useful..

 Mentors can offer valuable insights into the political landscape, provide advice on career advancement, and help you avoid common pitfalls.
 They can also serve as a sounding board for your ideas and a source of encouragement during difficult times.